guidobouman/thesis/Documents/Thesis/Thesis.markdown

 What can we do about it?
 Not much, except for hope for better content strategy.
 Every website needs to be designed as long as we’re limited to interfaces with screens.
 The theory behind Metacrap even applies to the designers of the interface.

 ### Page based navigation
-> The web was originally conceived and developed to meet the demand for automatic information-sharing between scientists in universities and institutes around the world. [][http://home.web.cern.ch/about/birth-web]
+> The web was originally conceived and developed to meet the demand for automatic information-sharing between scientists in universities and institutes around the world.
+[CERN, 2013][#CERN:2013]

 The web is designed for sharing scientific articles.
 Going from article to article by clicking links.
 Searching the knowledge we're looking for.
 But instead of taking the page corner the web provides hyperlinks.
 Because there can be more than one hyperlink on a webpage, the reading experience has become non-linear.
 Different paths can be taken to end up with the desired data.